jamesliu0501/Sleep-duration-glycaemic-traits-nonlinear-MR/README.md

 The another file contains the R script of the approximation of the clinical implications.

-Please feel to contact with the author, Junxi (James) Liu for further information: james.liu@ndph.ox.ac.uk (main) / ieu_james.liu@bristol.ac.uk (secondary)
+Please feel free to contact the author, Junxi (James) Liu for further information, if you find anything unclear. james.liu@ndph.ox.ac.uk (main) / ieu_james.liu@bristol.ac.uk (secondary)